microsoft/microsoft-ui-xaml/specs/xaml-backdrop-api.md

 [More info](https://learn.microsoft.com/en-us/windows/apps/design/style/acrylic).

-These Mica and Desktop Acrylic controllers allow you to set the backdrops onto a [WindowId](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.WindowId), and there's currently only an awkward way to get a `WindowId` from a Xaml [Window](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Xaml.Window).
+These existing Mica and Desktop Acrylic controllers allow you to set the backdrops onto a [WindowId](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.WindowId), and there's currently only an awkward way to get a `WindowId` from a Xaml [Window](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Xaml.Window).